Histories from Belene

 Offence: son of a provincial governor in the Kingdom of Bulgaria

 Nikola Daskalov was born on 08 September 1934.
-His father, Dimitar Daskalov, was a provincial governor of Plovdiv.
+His father, Dimitar Daskalov, was a regional governor of Plovdiv.

-Following the communists’ coming to power, Nikola’s father was arrested, tortured/manhandled, and sentenced to death.
+Following the communists’ coming to power, Nikola’s father was arrested, tortured, and sentenced to death.

 He was executed by firing squad on 10 February 1945.
 Nikola and his mother were resettled away from Sofia.
 Later on, Nikola was sent to the Belene camp.